 Let me tell you, this resort was like nothing I’ve ever seen before.
 It’s theme is “chic hunting lodge” and the decor was spot on.
 From the moment you walk in, you are greeted by walls covered in brown spotted cow hide.

 Yes, you heard that right, the wallpaper is made of cow fur!

 There are unique wooden slabs carved into seats, real white birch trees lining the walls, and chairs made from moose antlers.
 Even the curtains were amazing, lined down each edge with supple ostrich feathers.

-Our room was just as chic, from the fur bedspread to the wool tartan wallpaper and antler sconces.
-When we arrived they also gave us welcome treats; a bag of cookies, a couple bottles of Evian, and some of their signature spa products.
+Anyway, our room was just as chic, from the large bed frame and fur bedspreads to the wool tartan wallpaper and antler sconces.
+When we arrived, they also gave us welcome treats; a bag of cookies, a couple bottles of Evian, and some of their signature spa products.

 Even though we were visiting in the summertime, I can just imagine how warm and cozy this room must be after a long day of skiing in the Alps!